FIVE MOST SURPRISING FINDS

 The numbers tell a story that no political endorsement can override.

-Margaret Sanger called certain populations weeds.
-She built an institution to pull them.
-She launched the Negro Project to reduce the Black birth rate.
-She spoke at KKK rallies.
-She published plans for sterilizing the “unfit.”
+Margaret Sanger described certain populations as weeds and created an institution to remove them.
+She launched the Negro Project to reduce the Black birth rate, spoke at KKK rallies, and published plans for sterilizing the “unfit.”
 The institution she built now ends more Black pregnancies than any other group.
-It operates mostly in minority neighborhoods.
-It is funded by the political allies of every major civil rights group in America.
+It operates mostly in minority neighborhoods and draws funding from the political allies of every major civil rights group in America.

-The question is not whether this outcome matches the founder’s intent.
-The question is whether the groups that claim to protect Black life will keep endorsing it.
-Or whether, at last, the silence will break.
+Whether this outcome matches the founder’s intent is not the question.
+What matters is whether the groups that claim to protect Black life will keep endorsing it or whether the silence will at last break.